ncetest2020/ncetest2020.github.io/README.md

-## RNS INSTITUTE OF TECHNOLOGY

-## Department of Electronics and Communication Engineering
 [ About ](#about)|[ Topics ](#topics)|[ Important Dates ](#important-dates)|[ Committee ](#organising-committee)|[ Contact ](#contact)

 ## About ##

 * * *
-The conference aims to provide the platform for UG and PG students of Engineering discipline for the exchange of new ideas, thoughts, emerging trends in Engineering, Science and Technology.
+The conference provides a platform for UG students, PG students and Research scholars of Engineering discipline for the exchange of new ideas, thoughts, emerging trends in Engineering, Science and Technology.
 <br/>
 * * *
 **The conference paper must not exceed 6 pages and must be in IEEE format.
 The [ conference paper template](https://drive.google.com/file/d/13JA_YettUUV6ZZXjJDL1x_4W6IDEK_zn/view?usp=sharing) can be found here.**